ahmadawais/Sendy-PHP-API/README.md

 🚀 Sendy PHP API Wrapper: Complete API interfacing.

 ## API Wrapper For Sendy API
-With this Sendy PHP API Wrapper you can do the following:
+With this `Sendy PHP API Wrapper` you can do the following:

 **SUBSCRIBERS**
-- Subscribe
+- Subscribe.
-- Unsubscribe
+- Unsubscribe.
-- Delete subscriber
+- Delete subscriber.
-- Subscription status
+- Subscription status.

 **LISTS**
-- Active subscriber count
+- Active subscriber count.

 **CAMPAIGNS**
-- Create
+- Create.

 ## Get Started!
 Getting started is easy.
 Here's how you do it.
 You can check the example.php file as well.